Frequently Asked Questions

 Chris is primarily a cave diver and explorer, starting out diving with the Cave Diving Group in 2004 and has made several underwater cave discoveries in France and Croatia.
 She still holds the British female cave diving depth record in Wookey Hole and is an examiner for the CDG.
 She was responsible for writing the Ghost Fishing UK training course and is one of the course trainers.

-She is a FdSc Paramedic by trade and now mainly works offshore as a dive medic.
+She is a FdSc Paramedic by trade and now mainly works offshore as a dive medic in the north sea.

 She is also a photographer and videographer for Ghost Fishing UK and manages the media and edits films and images for public awareness.